antoreep-jana/antoreep-jana/README.md

 ### Hi there 👋

 I'm Antoreep Jana from India, and I do AI stuff across many domains like Computer Vision, Natural Language Processing, Machine Learning.
 I enjoy working in Computer Vision among the various domains.
 However, I do hold good conceptual as well as practical understanding of other domains in AI.
-You can check out my work on github as well as kaggle.
+You can check out my work on github as well as on kaggle.

 I also share educational content on my YT Channel.
-Find it @ youtube.com/user/antoreepjana
+Find it [here](https://www.youtube.com/user/antoreepjana)

 [![Antoreep's GitHub stats](https://github-readme-stats.vercel.app/api?username=antoreep-jana)](https://github.com/anuraghazra/github-readme-stats)